Bernheim is closed on Tuesday, February 11.

 Buddy Hubbuch with one of his beloved hollies

-With a still limited budget and a desire to greatly increase the variety of trees and other plants within the arboretum, Buddy turned to his contacts at other arboretas, botanic gardens, and nurseries for assistance.
-They responded.
-Over the next years, over 20 arboreta, botanic gardens, nurseries, and individuals donated trees and shrubs to enhance Bernheim’s collection.
+With a still limited budget and a desire to greatly increase the variety of trees and other plants, Buddy turned to his contacts at other arboretas, botanic gardens, and nurseries for assistance.
+Over the next few years, over 20 arboreta, botanic gardens, nurseries, and individuals donated trees and shrubs to enhance the collection.
 Bernheim received plants from the United States Botanic Garden, the Cincinnati Zoo, North Carolina State University, and many others around the region and the country.
-The most generous benefactor was Theodore Klein of Oldham County who gave over 90 plants from his nursery to Bernheim which now can be found in every corner of the Arboretum.
-Mr. Klein’s biggest gift was over 75 varieties of holly that formed the foundation of what would become the Hubbuch Holly Collection.
+Theodore Klein of Oldham County generously gave over 90 plants from his nursery.
+Klein’s biggest gift was over 75 varieties of holly that formed the foundation of the Hubbuch Holly Collection.
 The collection now consists of over 140 varieties and is renowned as one of the best in the country.
 The Klein Nursery was transformed after Theodore Klein’s death in 1993 and is now known as the Yew Dell Botanical Gardens.

 The Arboretum Today

-Buddy Hubbuch retired from his job at Bernheim in 1995 after 33 years of dedicated service.
-The plant collection has continued to grow with more interesting plants added; the oaks, maple, ginkgoes, and a myriad of other species have grown from saplings into mature trees.
-Numerous pieces of art have been added, including the very popular Forest Giants created by 2019 Artist in Residence, Thomas Dambo.
-Hundreds of thousands of visitors visit the Arboretum every year and fulfill Isaac W. Bernheim’s vision as expressed in 1929 of this special place becoming the “(C)enter of friendly meeting for the people of Kentucky and their friends, as a place to further their love of the beautiful in Nature, and in kindred educational and cultural subjects, and becoming a means of strengthening their love and devotion to their State and Country.”
+Buddy Hubbuch retired in 1995 after 33 years of dedicated service.
+The plant collection has continued to grow.
+The oaks, maple, ginkgoes, and a myriad of other species have grown from saplings into mature trees.
+Numerous pieces of art has been added, including the popular Forest Giants created by 2019 Artist in Residence, Thomas Dambo.
+Hundreds of thousands of visitors visit every year and fulfill Isaac W. Bernheim’s vision as expressed in 1929 of this special place becoming the “(C)enter of friendly meeting for the people of Kentucky and their friends, as a place to further their love of the beautiful in Nature, and in kindred educational and cultural subjects, and becoming a means of strengthening their love and devotion to their State and Country.”

 Our Newsletter